-FREESTYLE JUDGING (UJR Championship)
+FREESTYLE JUDGING (UJR World Series Championship)

-GENERAL FREESTYLE JUDGING PROCEDURES (UJR CHAMPIONSHIP)
+GENERAL FREESTYLE JUDGING PROCEDURES (UJR WORLD SERIES CHAMPIONSHIP)

 All freestyle events will be evaluated on Required Elements, Difficulty, Density, Technical Quality of Presentation, Accuracy (misses) and Entertainment Value.
 Routines will be judged on a ten-point decimal scale.
-A perfect score is 13.
+A perfect score is 20.
+Athlete will have a foundation score of 7 at the start of the freestyle event.